Last Updated and Effective Date: June 30, 2023

 Information You May Provide to Us

-Generally, we may require you to provide certain Personal Information in order to access or use certain functions, products or services on our Site or otherwise provided as part of our Services, such as requesting information about our products or requesting that your event be added to our event calendar.
+Generally, we may require you to provide certain Personal Information to access or use certain functions, products or services on our Site or otherwise provided as part of our Services, such as requesting information about our products or requesting that your event be added to our event calendar.
 We may collect Personal Information from you offline, such as when you visit us at a convention, visit our offices or request information over the phone.
 You can choose not to provide such Personal Information, in which case you may not be able to access or use such functions, products or services.
+This personal information may include:

 How We Use and Share Your Personal Information